problemareas/problemareas.github.io/_posts/2021-01-31-Switching between LUX and exposure values.md

          adj = c(1,-1))

 ![plot of chunk plot](/figures/plot-1.svg)
-To conclude, the [Lume Cube Light Go](https://lumecube.com/products/panel-go) may just be usefull in very limited circumstances, and not really be able to subtitue a strobe for most of the uses a strobe is normally used for...
+To conclude, the [Lume Cube Light Go](https://lumecube.com/products/panel-go), or any other LED panel of similar power, may just be usefull in very limited circumstances, and not really be able to subtitue a strobe for most of the uses a strobe is normally used for...